 • Negotiate a settlement.
 If you are disputing an insurer’s denial, contact the healthcare provider to ask for more time before it sends your unpaid bill to a debt collector.
 Providers may offer installment payment options with little or no interest, or they may accept a lesser amount rather than go through a lengthy dispute or have you file for bankruptcy.
 If you can’t negotiate on your own, consider a consumer advocate such as a Health CPA, Medical Cost Advocate, or Insurance Negotiating Service.

-• Prevent reporting.Try to get the original provider to pull the medical bills back from collections so you can pay them directly and the account will not be reported.
+• Prevent reporting.
+Try to get the original provider to pull the debt back from collections so you can pay them directly and the account will not be reported.
 If a bill does get sent to a collection agency, ask them not to report it if you pay it right away.
 If you feel the situation is highly unfair, you can file a complaint with the Consumer Financial Protection Bureau or the Ohio Attorney General.

-• Try to get patient financial assistance.Hospitals have patient assistance programs: charity care (at no cost to you) and discount programs based on federal poverty guidelines.
+• Try to get patient financial assistance.
+Hospitals have patient assistance programs: charity care (at no cost to you) and discount programs based on federal poverty guidelines.
 They are designed to be applied for before you receive the treatment, but you can still apply for them after you receive your first medical bill.
 Nonprofit hospitals must devote a portion of revenue to charity care to qualify for their tax breaks.

-If you are having problems with medical bills or any other kind of debt, the experienced and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer offer a free consultation to review your entire financial situation.
-We examine your income, your debts, your goals, and make sure you are aware of all your options.
+If you are having problems with medical or any other kind of debt, the experienced and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer offer a free consultation to review your entire financial situation.
+We examine your income, your debts, and your goals, and make sure you are aware of all of your options.
 We understand what you are going through and will walk you through the process.

 Attorney Tom Fesenmyer